Skip to content

 πŸ“Έ Screenshot Coming Soon

-We'll add a chart example showing how signals progress through a complete cycle (TD→IGN→WRN→CAP→BDN).
+We'll add a chart example showing how events progress through a complete cycle (TD→IGN→WRN→CAP→BDN).

 🟣 TD β€” Touchdown (Accumulation Phase)